WolvenKit/WolvenKit-nightly-releases/README.md

 # WolvenKit-nightly-releases
 Provides WolvenKit nightly releases.
 Nightlies are beta releases so you may encounter bugs.
-Please report them.
+Please report them [at the main repository](https://github.com/WolvenKit/WolvenKit/issues).

 These builds are generated every day at 12:00am UTC.
 Please download the newest one.